 The show functions command lists all user-defined functions and their definitions.

 show functions

 For information about the definition and usage of functions in gnuplot, please see expressions (p.
-24).
-See also splines as user defined functions (spline.dem)

-use of functions and complex variables for airfoils (airfoil.dem).
+23).
+See also use of functions and complex variables for airfoils (airfoil.dem).